 The principal of your mortgage loan is the amount you owe before any interest is added.
 For example, if you buy a home worth $250,000 and put forward a 20% down payment ($50,000), your principal amount would be $200,000.

 However, over the course of your loan’s lifespan, you’ll pay more than your original $200,000 because of interest.
-Most lenders look at your principal balance and debt-to-income ratio (DTI) when they consider whether to extend you a loan.
+Most lenders look at your principal balance and debt-to-income ratio (DTI) when they determine what interest rate you’ll pay.

 Your DTI is a calculation of your ability to make payments toward money you’ve borrowed.
-It is by definition the total sum of your monthly debt payments divided by your gross monthly income, and it’s always expressed as a percentage.
+It’s the total sum of your monthly debt payments divided by your gross monthly income.
+DTI is always expressed as a percentage.

 Interest

 An interest rate is a percentage showing how much you’ll pay your lender each month as a fee for borrowing money.
 Your mortgage lender calculates interest as a percentage of your principal over time.
-For example, if your principal loan is $200,000 and your lender charges you an interest rate of 4%, this means you’ll pay $8,000 (4% of $200,000) in interest for the first year of your mortgage.
+For example, let’s say your principal loan is $200,000 and your lender charges you a 4% interest rate.
+You’ll pay $8,000 (4% of $200,000) in interest for the first year of your mortgage.

 How Much Do You Pay In Interest?